Dealing With Grief And Loss

 It’s natural to experience grief following a loss.
 But unlike the world, those who know Christ have the hope and comfort that they’re not alone in the middle of their trial.

-Grief and loss are extensive and complex.
+Dealing with grief and loss is extensive and complex.
 It’s messy and unpredictable.
 Understanding more about grief won’t necessarily make it easier to cope with your loss.
 But it can be comforting to know more about what to expect during this season of life.

 Elisabeth Kubler-Ross was an expert that first documented the different stages of grief.
 According to her work, there are five “stages” or emotions of grief that most people experience.
 If you’re in the middle of grieving a loss, then you may recognize some of these stages already: